parro-it/debug-menu/readme.md

 [![npm module](https://img.shields.io/npm/v/debug-menu.svg)](https://npmjs.org/package/debug-menu)
 [![npm downloads](https://img.shields.io/npm/dt/debug-menu.svg)](https://npmjs.org/package/debug-menu)

-## Context menu items
+# Context menu items

-### Inspect element
+## Inspect element

 Inspect the clicked HTML element.
 It shows DevTools if it's not already opened.

-## Install
+# Install

 ```
 $ npm install --save-dev debug-menu
 ```

-## Usage
+# Usage

-Require this module only in renderer process code.
-BrowserWindow instance has to be opened with node integration enabled.
+When you use this module in renderer process code, `BrowserWindow` instance need to be opened with node integration enabled.

 We usually load this module only if the `DEBUG` environment variable is defined, to avoid end users of the app inadvertently opening DevTools.

 ```js
 const debugMenu = require('debug-menu');